vamsiReddy03/nesprnt-case-study/README.md

 ## 📌 Note

 This system is currently restricted to authorized users (CSE-A & CSE-B).

 External users cannot log in.

 ---
----

-## 📄 License

-© 2026 CampusPrint4U.
-All Rights Reserved.
-Unauthorized reproduction or distribution is strictly prohibited under the Copyright Act, 1957.
 ## 💬 Final Thought

 Your real-life frustration can become your best project idea.